 The cost of winter and summer tires is more or less the same, but prices for the tires of different brands and sizes considerably vary.

 All-season tires are designed for moderate climates.
 These tires are for year-round use and made of a compound providing good grip in dry and warm conditions without becoming hard and rigid in very low temperatures.
-They have many sipes like winter tires, but not so effective in low-grip conditions.
+They have many sipes like winter tires but are not so effective in low-grip conditions.

 All-season tires are not as grasping as summer ones in warmer months.
 They are not at all suitable for a performance car, which never feels as sharp and grippy as it should do.